CarnosOS/ArcherCal/README.md

 The application is up and running.
 Migrate to `/calendar` path to see the working of the full calendar rails engine gem.

-If you are starting from scratch then make sure that you are using Rails 4 and then follow the instructions given on homepage of **Full Calendar Rails Engine** gem.
+If you are starting from scratch then make sure that you are using Rails 4 and then follow the instructions given on homepage of **ArcherSys Rails ** gem.